hannotify/javas-concurrency-journey-continues/sections/4-structured-concurrency.md

 note:
 (slide)
 Indeed, `ForkJoinPool` also imposes structure on concurrent tasks.
-However, that API is designed for compute-intensive tasks, whereas Structured Concurrency is meant for tasks which involve I/O.
+However, that API is designed for compute-intensive tasks, whereas Structured Concurrency is specifically targeting towards tasks that involve I/O.

 ---